John Brisben Walker: Colorado

 In 1880, Walker bought 550 lots in Denver near the Platte River and over the ensuing years developed an amusement park on this property.
 In 1887 more than 20,000 people came to the opening of River Front Park.
 It featured a racetrack, medieval castle, baseball park, toboggan slide, an exhibition hall, and a grandstand with a capacity of 5,000 people in which Walker staged Denver's first rodeo.
 A showboat on the river put on performances every evening during the summer, but the Sunday shows were cancelled after the manager and company were arrested and fined for violating Sunday blue laws.
 Walker also bought waterlogged tracts in the Platte River valley that he devised a means of reclaiming.
 His investment is these tracts was said to be $100,000 and they were bought by railroads for a price reputed to be $1,000,000.
-(America's Successful Men of Affairs, at p.
-694. [Henry Hall, editor, Tribune Press, 1895]; Charleston Gazette, July 8, 1931).